 Attractive, Long-Lasting, Comfortable Results

 At Collins Dentistry & Aesthetics, we make sure your restored tooth will look highly attractive.
-A tooth treated with a root canal can become discolored, but we will make sure yours looks natural and as attractive as the others in your mouth.
+A tooth treated with a root canal can become discolored, but we will ensure yours appears as natural as the others in your mouth.

 We also use only the highest-quality materials so your crown can last as long as possible, often decades.